argoproj-labs/hera/docs/user-guides/script-annotations.md

 ## Parameters

-In Hera, we can currently specify inputs inside the `@script` decorator as follows:
+In Hera, we can specify inputs inside the `@script` decorator as follows:

 ```python
 @script(